CVIR-Lab/PPF_framework/README.md

   </table>
 </div>

+## This is the official for manuscript entitled Dynamic-Target Pursuit Potential Field Reward for UAV Reinforcement Learning submitted to IEEE Transactions on Control Systems Technology.

 Potential Pursuit Field (PPF), a novel reward shaping framework aimed to address the reward sparsity in reinforcement learning for dynamic target pursuit.
 By designing a droplet-shaped anisotropic potential field, the proposed PPF model provides dense and direction-aware reward signals while preserving policy invariance through potential-based reward shaping.
 Building upon PPF, we developed a hierarchical reinforcement learning algorithm, enabling target pursuit and obstacle avoidance in non-line-of-sight(NLOS) environments, simultaneously.

 ## Video Demo